nuitsjp/FluentTextTable/README.md

 # Quick Start

-NET Framework 4.0 and higher and .NET Standard 2.0 and higher are supported.Install and use it from [NuGet](https://www.nuget.org/packages/FluentTextTable).
+NET Framework 4.0 (or higher) and .NET Standard 2.0 (or higher) are supported.
+Install and use it from [NuGet](https://www.nuget.org/packages/FluentTextTable).

 ```console
 > Install-Package FluentTextTable